Master of Divinity and Master of Arts degrees

 Master of Divinity

 The Master of Divinity curriculum educates and forms Christian men and women for ministerial leadership of the congregation in a variety of church settings.
-The new 80-hour program is available as a distance program (MDiv Connect) with online and hybrid classes, and as a residential program (MDiv Campus).
-(Approved by the Association of Theological Schools; pending approval from the Higher Learning Commission of the North Central Association.)
+The 80-hour program is available as a distance program (MDiv Connect) with online and hybrid classes, and as a residential program (MDiv Campus).
+(Approved by the Association of Theological Schools and the Higher Learning Commission of the North Central Association.)

 Master of Divinity for United Methodist students